AG7GN/kenwood/README.md

 					CAT command to send to radio (no GUI) (default: None)

-### Make a __Hamradio__ menu selection for `710.py`
+### Make a Hamradio menu selection for `710.py`

 Installing these scripts as per the directions above does not automatically create a Hamradio menu item because it is not possible to know in advance your system's serial port that will be used to communicate with the radio.
 You can make your own Hamradio menu item as described here.
-Some sleuthing might be needed to identify your radio's serial port.
+Some sleuthing might be needed to identify your radio's serial port if you haven't already done so.

-Here's one way to do it:
+1. If you haven't already determined the serial port name for your radio's cable, here's one way to do it:

-1. Unplug your USB-serial cable from your Pi.
+	- Unplug your USB-serial cable from your Pi.
-1. Open a Terminal on your Pi and run this command:
+	- Open a Terminal on your Pi and run this command:

 		dmesg -w -H

 		You'll see lots of output and then it'll pause and wait for some event to happen (like plugging in a USB device).
-1. Plug your USB-serial cable into your Pi (the radio does not have to be on).
+	- Plug your USB-serial cable into your Pi (the radio does not have to be on).
-1. You should see some `dmesg` output appear in your Terminal.
+	- You should see some `dmesg` output appear in your Terminal.
 It'll look something like this:

 			[Jan28 15:00] usb 1-1.4: new full-speed USB device number 4 using xhci_hcd
 			[  +0.134526] usb 1-1.4: New USB device found, idVendor=067b, idProduct=2303, bcdDevice= 4.00
 			[  +0.000009] usb 1-1.4: New USB device strings: Mfr=1, Product=2, SerialNumber=0
 			[  +0.000006] usb 1-1.4: Product: USB-Serial Controller D
 			[  +0.000006] usb 1-1.4: Manufacturer: Prolific Technology Inc.
 			[  +0.002693] pl2303 1-1.4:1.0: pl2303 converter detected
 			[  +0.009797] usb 1-1.4: pl2303 converter now attached to ttyUSB1

-1. In this example, that last line tells you that the USB-Serial cable you plugged in is "`...now attached to ttyUSB1`".
+	- In this example, that last line tells you that the USB-Serial cable you plugged in is "`...now attached to ttyUSB1`".
 So, the serial port in this example is `/dev/ttyUSB1`.
 Yours may be different.
 With that information, you can now make a `desktop` file.
 Note that this example desktop file will launch `710.py` in "small" mode so it doesn't occupy so much screen real estate.

 1. Create your `desktop` file
 	- Using your favorite text editor, create a file called `$HOME/.local/share/applications/kenwoodtm.desktop`.
 Here's one way to do that: